Setting Up an LLC: Everything You Need to Know

 Choose a Name for Your LLC

 Your LLC’s name needs to fit the state’s LLC naming requirements.
-Normally these requirements are set by the Secretary of State’s corporate department.
+Normally these requirements are set by the Secretary of State.
+Requirements include:

 - The business can’t have the same name as a different LLC registered in the state.

-- The business’ name has to have a form of LLC at the end.
+- The business’ name must have a form of LLC at the end.
 Forms include “LLC”, “L.L.C.”, “Limited Company”, or “Limited Liability Company.”

-- The LLC’s name also can’t have restricted words (ex. bank, city, corporation, etc.).
-States vary on restricted words.
+- The LLC’s name also can’t have restricted words (bank, city, corporation, etc.).
+Restricted words vary by state.

-- You also ought to go to the U.S. Patent Office website and search to make sure you are not violating someone’s trademarks.
+- You should also go to the U.S. Patent and Trademark Office website and search to make sure you are not violating any trademarks.

-- Do a search of the internet as well for your desired name.
-You can find if there are other businesses which might cause conflicts or confusion.
+- Do a search on the internet as well for your desired name.
+You can find if there are other businesses with the same name, which might cause conflicts or confusion.

-- You may not want to choose a name that might limit your business’ expansion in the future.
+- You may not want to choose a name that will limit your business’ expansion in the future.